mw8er/mw8er.github.io/index.md

 # [Check out the events](/events/)

-Due to Corvid some events got canceled.
+Due to COVID-19 the events got canceled.